About

 Butterfly Life List

-A photographic list of butterflies I have identified or photographed in my travels.
-From the magical Glass Wing Butterflies of Latin America to the Sonoran Metalmark of the Desert Southwest, I collect my sightings through photographs.
+A photographic list of butterflies I’ve spotted or photographed in my travels — from the Glass Wing to the Sonoran Metalmark.

 Butterflies are amazing creatures once you get a chance to look at them up close.
 Like everybody else, I've lived most of my life not paying much attention to them.